commercetools/commercetools-jvm-sdk/README.md

 [![Build Status](https://travis-ci.org/commercetools/sphere-play-sdk.png)](https://travis-ci.org/commercetools/sphere-play-sdk)

+[SPHERE.IO](http://sphere.io) is the first Platform-as-a-Service solution for eCommerce.

-This project contains two Java libraries for building shop applications on top of [Sphere](http://sphere.io):
+The Sphere Play SDK comprises of two Java libraries designed for building shop applications on top of SPHERE.IO:

-* standalone Java client
+* standalone Java client to access Sphere HTTP APIs
-* SDK for building online shops using the [Play Framework](http://www.playframework.com/), built on top of the Java client
+* SDK for building online shops using the [Play Framework](http://www.playframework.com/)

 ## Building
 This project is built using `sbt`.
 If you want to execute the tests run